 Yes.
-Students MUST earn a HS diploma or GED this school year to be eligible for the Future Connect Scholarship.
+Students MUST earn a high school diploma or GED this school year to be eligible for the Future Connect scholarship.
 If a student completed their diploma or GED in the fall and subsequently enrolled in PCC in the spring, they are still eligible for the scholarship.
 Furthermore if students have taken PCC courses as part of their high school or GED coursework, they are still eligible for the scholarship.

 Can a student earn a HS Diploma over the summer and still be eligible?

 Yes.
-As long as a student earns a HS Diploma or GED by the end of August AND enrolls in PCC for Fall Term (i.e. September 2015), the student will retain the scholarship.
+As long as a student earns a high school diploma or GED by the end of August AND enrolls in PCC for Fall Term (i.e. September 2015), the student will retain the scholarship.

 Are over-age students eligible to apply for the scholarship?

 Yes.
-Students age 21 years or younger (as of September 1, 2015) are eligible to apply for the scholarship provided they earn a HS Diploma or GED this school year (2014/15).
+Students age 21 years or younger (as of September 1, 2015) are eligible to apply for the scholarship provided they earn a high school diploma or GED this school year (2014/15).

 Can a student earn a Modified Diploma and qualify for Future Connect?

 Are students eligible to participate in Future Connect and Roots (or similar TRIO or other college access programming)?

 No. Given the similar program model and in order to support as many students as possible to enroll and complete college, students can NOT participate in Future Connect and Roots (or similar TRIO or other college access programming).
 If a student is selected for both programs, the student would have to choose to enroll in one program or the other.
-However, student currently working with TRIO program in high school who are preparing to go to PCC may apply and be eligible once they graduate.
+However, students currently working with TRIO program in high school who are preparing to go to PCC may apply and be eligible once they graduate.

 Can students who are undocumented qualify for this scholarship?

 YES.
 However, since the scholarship is based on a student’s financial aid application, an undocumented student would only qualify for a base amount of $1500.00 per year + the 3 free classes.
 Future Connect staff work hard to connect with families and communities around seeking out additional resources for students who are unable to complete a financial aid application.